shubh24/shubh24.github.com/projects.md

 ### #Data #ML #AI

 - [**RevMine**](https://bit.ly/revmine) : A Chrome Extension that uses NLP and IR techniques to extract latent features and their corresponding sentiments from product reviews.

- - Ranked 4th in the Indiahacks Hackathon organized by HackerEath.
+ 1. Ranked 4th in the Indiahacks Hackathon organized by HackerEath.
- - Ranked 1st in HPE Grand Challenge, BITS Pilani
+ 2. Ranked 1st in HPE Grand Challenge, BITS Pilani
- - Ranked 1st in APOGEE Project Presentation
+ 3. Ranked 1st in APOGEE Project Presentation

 - [**Kaggle Competitions**](https://www.kaggle.com/shubh24/) : I've participated in a few competitions on Kaggle and have come out learning a lot from each one of them.

- - 15.071x - The Analytics Edge (Spring 2015) -- Ranked 1086th :(
+ 1. 15.071x - The Analytics Edge (Spring 2015) -- Ranked 1086th :(
- - Airbnb New User Bookings -- Ranked 1094th :(
+ 2. Airbnb New User Bookings -- Ranked 1094th :(
- - Kobe Bryant Shot Selection -- Ranked 593rd :|
+ 3. Kobe Bryant Shot Selection -- Ranked 593rd :|

-I've to learn a lot!
+I have a lot to learn!

 ### #Bots